Peterborough, Ontario: Sports

 The city also has a girl hockey association (PGHA) known as the IceKats, the PGHA fields approximately 15 representative hockey teams and nine house league teams.
 Box lacrosse is also popular in the area.
 Teams include the Major Series Lacrosse Peterborough Sr. A Lakers and the Peterborough Jr. Lakers, who hold a Junior A record of 12 Canadian Minto Cup championships.

 Peterborough also participated in an Olympics-like competition with sister city Ann Arbor, Michigan: the Arborough Games were held annually (later biennially), rotating between the cities starting in 1983.
 It ended, due to a lack of volunteers, after the 2000 edition.

 Peterborough is home to a rowing club with programs for learning to row, recreational rowing, as well as competitive regattas.
 This club is home to Trent University Rowing and hosts many secondary school teams in the area.
 This club was established in 1977 and is located along the shores of the Otonabee River in the north end of the city.

-While in 2021, Electric City FC was founded to play in the semi-professional League1 Ontario, in 2024 the team was disbanded after it sold its license to play in the league to Pickering Football Club.
+While in 2021, Electric City FC was founded to play in the semi-professional League1 Ontario and played its home games at Fleming College’s sports complex in 2024 after two seasons of operation the team was permanently disbanded due to declining attendance and ownership mismanagement and sold its license to play in the league to Pickering FC.

 PYSC (The Peterborough Youth Soccer Club) offers recreational and competitive soccer for children aged four to 18.